 If we were treated as a PFIC, and if you make a timely election to treat us as a "Qualified Electing Fund" for United States tax purposes (a "QEF Election"), you would be required to report each year your allocable share of our ordinary earnings and our net capital gain for our taxable year that ends with or within your taxable year, regardless of whether we make any distributions to you.
-Such income inclusions would not be eligible for the preferential tax rates applicable to "qualified dividend income."
+Such income inclusions would not be eligible for the preferential tax rates applicable to "gualified dividend income."
 Your adjusted tax basis in our stock would be increased to reflect such taxed but undistributed earnings and profits.
-Distributions of earnings and profits that had previously been taxed would result in a corresponding reduction in your adjusted tax basis in our stock and would not be taxed again once distributed.
+Distributions of a. at least 75% of our gross income for such taxable year consists of "passive income" (e.g., dividends, interest, capital b. at least 50% of the average value of our assets during such taxable year consists of "passive assets" (i.e., assets that earnings and profits that had previously been taxed would result in a corresponding reduction in your adjusted tax basis in our stock and would not be taxed again once distributed.
 You would generally recognize capital gain or loss on the sale, exchange or other disposition of our stock.
 Even if you make a QEF Election for one of our taxable years, if we were a PFIC for a prior taxable year during which you held our stock and for which you did not make a timely QEF Election, you would also be subject to the more adverse rules described below under "-Taxation of United States Holders That Make No Election."